 You keep track of key points from performance evaluations and use this information as a base for determining growth path, training goals or other relevant follow up actions.

 You determine performance issues and motivate the employee to make a development plan based on these issues to mitigate challenges.
+2) Establishes good interpersonal relationships and puts effort in maintaining them.

 You include people in relevant discussions.